 GO: Stew Leonard’s

-If Walt Disney had gone into the grocery business, this is what he’d have come up with.
+If Walt Disney had gone into the grocery business, Stew Leonard’s is what he’d have come up with.
 Goats bray from the roofs of tiny sheds in the parking lot petting zoo.
 Parents and kids line up for creamy soft-serve custard ice-cream before grabbing a cart.
 And animatronic cows and milk-cartons entertain tots as Mom and/or Dad choose fresh produce, meats and fish from overflowing shelves.
 Locals have been bringing out of town friends here for years.

 GO: Factory Underground